The purpose of the Children

 Emotional abuse occurs where a child’s need for affection, approval and security is not being met by the child’s parents or carer.
 Examples of this are unreasonable disciplinary measures, premature imposition of responsibility and exposure to domestic violence.
 The effects of emotional abuse on a child are shown through the child’s behaviour, emotional state or development.

-Physical abuse occurs where a child is deliberately injured or is injured due to the deliberate failure of the child’s carer to protect the child.
+Physical abuse is when someone deliberately hurts a child physically or puts them at risk of being physically hurt.
+It may occur as a single incident or as a pattern of incidents.
 Examples of physical abuse are shaking a child, use of excessive force or allowing a substantial risk of injury to a child.

 How do you recognise child abuse?